Skip to Content

 Instructions

 Keep your eyes out for more mesh wreaths around here.
 Because if you think I’m done?
 I’m not!
-I love the texture and the sparkle that comes from the deco mesh!
-I’d love to know if you make this in the comments!
+Now that you know how to make a wreath with mesh, I’d love to know what you think in the comments!

-I’d also love for you to check out these other Christmas wreath ideas:
+I’d also love for you to check out these other themed and holiday wreath ideas: